drghirlanda/alex/Docs/Manual.md

-When you run an experiment with alex, data are saved in the Data folder (which alex creates if it does not find) in CSV files named with subject numbers, i.e., Data/1.dat and so on.
-These files have a header followed by one data line per trial.
-The first columns replicate the `Groups.csv` line for the particular subject.
-This is so that each line identifies all independent variables it pertains to (so called "long format" in statistical software).
-Another reason for including this information is that in this way you don't have to load it into your statistical software from other files and then merge the data.
+When you run an experiment with alex, data are saved in the Data folder (which alex creates if it does not find) in CSV files named with group names and subject numbers, e.g., `Data/Training-1.dat` for the first subject of group Training.
+These files have a header followed by one data line per response.
+This is so that each line identifies all variables it pertains to (so called "long format" in statistical software) and can be loaded easily into statistical software without having to manually add data.

-The other columns of the data files are as follows:
+The first few columns of each data line replicate the `Groups.csv` line for the particular subject.
+The remaining columns are as follows:

  - **Sex**: subject sex (collected by alex at the start of experiments).